60pportunities/documentacao/docs/ggha.md

 ```

 ### Expressions
 Expressions in GitHub Actions are a powerful way to evaluate and manipulate data within your workflow files.
 They allow you to perform calculations, access context data, and control the flow of your workflow based on conditions.
-Expressions are wrapped in double curly braces, like ${{ expression }}.
+Expressions are wrapped in double curly braces, like `${{ expression}}`.

 GitHub Actions expressions support a variety of functions, operators, and literals that you can use to create complex logic in your workflows.
-For example, you can use the contains function to check if a string contains a specific substring, or you can use the '==' operator to compare two values for equality.
+For example, you can use the contains function to check if a string contains a specific substring, or you can use the `==` operator to compare two values for equality.

 Here's an example of using expressions to conditionally run a step based on the event that triggered the workflow:

 ```
 jobs:
 build: